 Adam is currently instructed:

-- By a long-term high-profile prisoner denied adequate healthcare, and
+- By a long-term high-profile prisoner denied adequate healthcare

-Adam successfully acted for the Legal Ombudsman in its first contested Judicial Review (Layard Horsfall Ltd v The Legal Ombudsman EWHC 4137 (QB)) and for the National Taxing Team in McEwan v National Taxing Team EWHC 2308 (Admin) (10 July 2014)
+In 2014, Adam acted for a Grime rapper in a successful challenge to an attempt by the police to impose an Injunction to Prevent Gang Violence on him with reference to the lyrics of his online rapping (Calder v GMP).
+He also successfully acted for the Legal Ombudsman in its first contested Judicial Review (Layard Horsfall Ltd v The Legal Ombudsman EWHC 4137 (QB)) and for the National Taxing Team in McEwan v National Taxing Team EWHC 2308 (Admin) (10 July 2014)

 Adam has extensive experience of unlawful detention claims, both from a civil law damages and human rights perspective.
 He is currently acting in a number of claims, including Sorinwa v SSHD (food and fluid refusal by immigration detainee), Zuk v Zuk (unlawful imprisonment for contempt), Musazai v SSHD (detention of child in the mistaken belief he was an adult) and Khazar v SSHD (inability to deport to Iraq due to local violence).

 He also has a particular interest in cases involving religion and law, and assisted two of the respondents, instructed by Bindmans, in the Supreme Court case involving the justiciability of a dispute over who is the “successor” of a Sikh holy leader (Shergill & Ors v Khaira & Ors UKSC 33)

 Adam has extensive experience in this area, having acted in three major public inquiries in the past four years:

 • Baha Mousa Inquiry into the use of ‘stress’ and ‘conditioning’ techniques on detainees by the British military in Iraq